 4. Want a First-Class Flight to Cabo?
 Tour on a Tuesday in January.

-The typical apartment search is highly seasonal – the vast majority of people move from April to September.
-There a few reasons for this, but the primary ones are:
+The best way to find an apartment in Chicago is knowing this extremely important tip: the typical apartment search is highly seasonal – the vast majority of people move from April to September.
+There are a few reasons for this, but the primary ones are:

 - New college grads starting jobs